BroadbandForum/usp-test/docs/index.md

 1. The EUT sends a GetSupportedDMResp.
 2. Every `req_obj_results` element contains all
-   parameters, events, and commands below the specified partial path, plus the supported data model information of all sub-objects.
+   parameters, events, commands, and unique_key_sets below the specified partial path, plus the supported data model information of all sub-objects.
 3. Each SupportedParamResult field contains the `param_name`, `access`, `value_type`, and `value_change` fields with valid information, if the element is a parameter.
 4. Each SupportedCommandResult field contains the `command_name` field, `command_type` field, and a set of `input_arg_names` and `output_arg_names` fields with valid information, if the element is a command.
 5. Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if the element is an event.
+6. Each SupportedUniqueKeySet field contains the `key_names` field and a set of relative parameters, whose values together uniquely identify an instance of the object in the instantiated data model.

 ## 1.73 GetSupportedDM using a single object, first_level_only true, all options